 I love cooking and baking, but I get spoiled every time I go home and have access to a fully-stocked kitchen.
 When I go back to college, I never have the right ingredients and even when I do, I can’t quite justify making a full three-course dinner for just myself.
 But food is expensive and if I’m going to spend $95 at Trader Joe’s (sad but true story) you know it’s not going to be on instant ramen.
 And to motivate myself to actually spend time in the kitchen, my friends and I have started having weekly cooking/baking dates.
 It’s a fun way to hang out after a long week of classes, and you get delicious food at the end.
 There is literally no downside.

-Here’s an example of my "Friday Food" adventures with one of my friends:
+Here’s an example of my "Friday Food" adventures with my friend Preeti:

 To answer your question: yes, they were both as delicious as they sound.
 However, we failed to budget our time efficiently and instead of baking both simultaneously, we ended up taking almost five hours to make both the biscuits and the cookie cups and I left his house at midnight.
 Because that’s what all the cool kids are doing on Thursday nights nowadays, baking.